-Match profit forecast misses as Tinder marketing costs rise

-Match faces stiff competition from a host of rivals including Bumble, which recently launched its app in India, a market with huge potential for dating-related services.

-Match’s total operating expenses rose about 22 percent to $306.34 million in the fourth quarter.
+Tinder growth powers Match earnings beat, shares rise

+(Reuters) - Match Group Inc reported fourth-quarter earnings above Wall Street estimates on Wednesday as its popular dating app, Tinder, attracted more subscribers, sending its shares up nearly 10 percent in extended trading.

+Match has been investing heavily in Tinder and its other dating services as it looks to grab a bigger slice of the online dating market, which is estimated to touch $12 billion in 2020 by Nomura analysts.

-Higher spending, however, helped boost subscriber growth at Match’s apps.
-Tinder — which has made “swipe left” and “swipe right” a point of pop culture conversations - added 233,000 average subscribers in the quarter bringing its total average subscriber count to 4.3 million.
+Tinder — which has made “swipe left” and “swipe right” a point of pop culture conversations - added 233,000 average subscribers in the quarter, bringing its total average subscriber count to 4.3 million, or 1.2 million more than a year earlier.

 Marketing push leads to Tinder Growth png - tmsnrt.rs/2TyQXGN

-The company forecast first-quarter revenue of $455 million to $465 million, while analysts on average were expecting $469.7 million, according to IBES data from Refinitiv.
+The company, however, forecast first-quarter revenue of $455 million to $465 million, below analysts’ estimates of $469.7 million, according to IBES data from Refinitiv.
 The company said a strong dollar weighed on its forecast.

-Match said it also expects first-quarter adjusted earnings before interest, tax, depreciation and amortization (EBITDA) of $150 million to $155 million, below estimates of $155.28 million.
+Match said it also expects first-quarter adjusted earnings before interest, tax, depreciation and amortization (EBITDA) of $150 million to $155 million.
+Analysts were expecting $155.28 million.

+Match’s total operating expenses rose about 22 percent in the fourth quarter as the company boosted marketing spend on its money-spinner Tinder in emerging markets, including India and Latin America, while ramping up its other services, PlentyOfFish and Hinge.

+The company faces stiff competition from a host of rivals including Bumble, which recently launched its app in India, a market with huge potential for dating-related services.

 Total revenue rose 20.7 percent to $457.34 million in the quarter, beating analysts’ estimates of about $448.5 million.